'That's How I Found Out I Was Dead': Soccer Club Fakes Player's Demise (Poorly)

 A Spanish national, LaFuente said he had played on the team since January.
 But he dropped out about two months ago, when he left Ireland's capital for work in Galway, on the other side of the country.
 It appears at least one team manager used his move as a convenient opportunity to wriggle out of playing Saturday's match.

-Later asked why he thought the team did it, LaFuente said they were likely just struggling with a thin bench as the game approached.
+Later asked why he thought the team did it, LaFuente said they were most likely just struggling with a thin bench as the game approached.
 "I think maybe they had a rough time getting players," he told the Irish broadcaster.
-"They don't play professional, most of them have regular jobs, some work in the UK or at university, people moving to other countries."
+"They don't play professionally.
+Most of them have regular jobs and some of them work in the UK or at university, people moving to other countries."

 League Chairman David Moran said the story began to come apart Monday, when he inquired about funeral arrangements.
 The team's response — that LaFuente's body had already been flown back to Spain — immediately "rang alarm bells for us," Moran told RTÉ on Tuesday.